ERAA1997/Project-3-UoB---name-/README.md

 ![Title Image](ReadMe_Resources/glasgow-skyline-bw-wee-ezgif.com-webp-to-jpg-converter.png)

 # Project objective:
 This project aims to showcase the skills we have learned in the University of Birmingham's Data Analytics Bootcamp.

+### Overview

 # Dataset

-We obtained our dataset from Kaggle and it provides a complete overview of the properties in Glasgows owned
+We obtained our dataset from Kaggle and it provides a complete overview of the properties in Glasgow ownership split

-### Overview
+between the Housing Association and others.
+While this dataset contained a "cleaned" version of the data, we decided
+to use to base dataset and demonstrate our data-cleaning skills.

 ### Methodology

-The first step
+After selecting our Kaggle dataset

 ###Resources

-### Contributors
+### Collaborators

 * [Sadek Ahmed](https://github.com/Sadek-Ahmed16)
 * [Daniel Hughes](https://github.com/DanielHughes1580)